-Capital for energy-efficiency improvements is available from a variety of public and private sources, and can be accessed through a range of financing options.
+Capital for energy-efficiency improvements is available from a variety of public and private sources.
 In general, the following financing mechanisms are available for investments in energy efficiency and renewable energy projects:

-- Currently available internal funds - Traditional debt financing (e.g., G.O. bonds) - Tax-exempt lease-purchase agreement (TELP) and certificates of participation (COPs) - Utility rebates and state and local government financial programs - Special federal programs (e.g., Qualified Energy Conservation Bonds [QECBs], Clean Renewable Energy Bonds [CREBs]) - Power purchase agreements (PPAs)
+- Currently available internal funds - Traditional debt financing (e.g., G.O. bonds) - Tax-exempt lease-purchase agreement (TELP) and certificates of participation (COPs) - Utility rebates and state and local government financial programs - Special federal programs (e.g., Qualified Energy Conservation Bonds [QECBs], New Clean Renewable Energy Bonds [New CREBs]) - Power purchase agreements (PPAs)

-Regardless of which financing mechanism is chosen, the following information will be needed by the lessor (e.g., bank or leasing company) prior to financing:
+Regardless of which financing mechanism is chosen, the following information will be needed by the bank or leasing company prior to financing:

 - Equipment description

 - Cost of equipment

 - Amount to be financed

 - Financing term

 - Repayment frequency

 - Delivery date of equipment

 - Anticipated funding date

-- Escrow or non-escrow funded